 Since the cells adjacent to the wall were not sufficiently small to resolve the viscous sublayer, we employed an enhanced wall treatment model which combined a two-layer model with enhanced wall functions.
 For the LES simulation, it was assumed that the centroid of the cell adjacent to the wall fell within the logarithmic region of the boundary layer.
 The detailed description of the wall treatment can be found in the FLUENT manual(FLUEN-user-manual 2009)

-When particles reach the exhaust duct, they escape out of the room and the particle trajectories terminates at that position.
+When particles reach the exhaust duct, they escape out of the room and the particle trajectory calculation terminates at that position.
 If they are touching the interior surfaces, the particles will most likely attach to the surface since they don’t have enough rebound energy to overcome adhesion (W.C.Hinds 1982).
 It seems reasonable to terminate the particle trajectories once reaching a rigid surface.
 However, much care should be taken to deal with the near-wall treatment.
 Lai and Nazaroff pointed out the deposition rate predicted turned out to be much higher than inspection in ventilated rooms because of the over-prediction of particle-wall collision frequency (Lai and Nazaroff 2000).
 In such calculations, the grid near the wall requires sufficient resolution in order to resolve the viscous sublayer.
 Some DNS simulations have also proved the accuracy of the treatment with fine grids (Narayanan et al. 2003).
 Since the trap treatment cannot account for deposition on the walls, the current simulation assumed "rebound" treatment if the particles touched a rigid wall.
 The assumption is valid for particle transmission due to a coughing jet because for a few reasons: 1) the maximum particle settling velocity for large particles was about 5mm/s while the simulation only considered particle transmission in a short period (100 seconds) due to the high momentum; 2) experiments showed that particle concentration was diluted to roughly 10% of the initial level in the first five seconds.
 In the large chambers with 20 minutes of simulation, this loss was not negligible, especially for large particles.
 To deal with this problem, Zhang and Chen set a very small restitution coefficient instead of using trap treatment, which allowed particles to be resuspended into the bulk air from the boundary layer when they acquired sufficient kinetic energy (Zhang and Chen 2006).
 In this study, however, the walls were treated with the "rebound" condition.

 4.4.3 Particle injection